playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/physical-rendering/physical-materials.md

 These three properties **diffuse**, **metalness** and **glossiness** are the core of the physical material system.
 You can try different combinations in the live demo below.

-There are many other additional properties to investigate that can be used to make great materials such as Ambient Occulusion, Emissive, Opacity, Normal and Height maps.
+There are many other additional properties to investigate that can be used to make great materials such as Ambient Occlusion, Emissive, Opacity, Normal and Height maps.

 <iframe src="https://playcanv.as/p/Q28EwTwQ/"></iframe>